-- Free to use – you can download it directly form wordpress.com or most hosting services will have it available on their site as well.
+- Free to use – you can download it directly from wordpress.com or most hosting services will have it available on their site as well.

-- Accepted by almost all hosting services – all but a few hosting services will let you use WordPress to create your site with.
+- Accepted by almost all hosting services – all but a few hosting services will let you use WordPress to create your site.
 The ones that don’t tend to be smaller services that want you to use their own platform.

 - Allows for a wide variety in the types of site you can build – whether you are looking at starting a blog, creating an e-commerce site, or pretty much any other type you can think of, you can build it with WordPress.